polyaxon/polyaxon/site/docs/core/quick-start/components.md

     image: polyaxon/polyaxon-quick-start
 ```

-Every polyaxonfile must have a kind [component](/docs/core/specification/component/) or [operation](/docs/core/specification/operation/).
+Every Polyaxonfile must have a kind [component](/docs/core/specification/component/) or [operation](/docs/core/specification/operation/).
-In this section we will explore the component and the next part of the tutorial we will dive into the operation kind.
+In this section, we will explore the component, and in the next part of the tutorial we will dive into the operation kind.

 This simple file runs a container with a custom image `polyaxon/polyaxon-quick-start`, the image is based on Tensorflow, and a command that executes our custom code.